Equipment

 Forks

 For mid-range models, there isn’t much price variation for forks.
 If you need a larger model, forks may add to the forklift’s price tag.
-But, there are a wide range of fork attachments your application may require, such as paper roll clamps, rotators, carton clamps, layer pickers or spark retardant forks that will be added as an extra cost.
+There are a wide range of fork attachments your application may require, such as paper roll clamps, rotators, carton clamps, layer pickers or spark retardant forks that will be added as an extra cost.

 Options and accessories